|

 centuries in Pakistan, Nepal, Bangladesh, Sri Lanka, and

-States began to grow and became more visible in the late
+countries began to grow and became more visible in the late

 20th century.